uweb/uw_wp_theme/README.md

 To use, select Appearance > Site Notification Banner.
 Add your message to the text field, select a color option and check "Turn on banner".
 The message will display on every page of your site.
 Uncheck "Turn on banner" to remove it.

 ## Shortcodes
+### Shortcode best practices
+* Don't start an ID with a number.
+Don't include spaces in an ID, use hyphens instead
+* Shortcode IDs on a page must be unique, short and descriptive

 ### Accordion

 This accordion shortcode uses the [Bootstrap collapse](https://getbootstrap.com/docs/4.6/components/collapse/), with additional keyboard accessibility added per [WAI-ARIA Authoring Practices 1.1](https://www.w3.org/TR/wai-aria-practices/examples/accordion/accordion.html).

+Attributes:

+* **style**: Set the accordion titles to uppercase.
+Options: **uppercase-title**. (_Default: none_)
+* **name**: Set the name for the accordion.
+* **id**: Specify an ID to use for the accordion. _Make sure to start your ID with a letter (no numbers or special characters).
+Default: auto-generated on accordion, none on section_

+_Note 1:_ the accordion name will not show up on the page.
+However, it is important to include a name, as it is used to generate the unique ID of the accordion.
+The name will also be read by screen-reader assistive technology.
+If you want a name (title) of an accordion, add text above the accordion shortcode.

+_Note 2:_ If an **id** is set on accordion, this will override the name or generated ID.
+If an **id** is set on the sections, you can use the id to automatically open to that section with the URL, like this: `your_site/page_with_accordion/#section-id` .
+Do not start your ID with a number or the accordion section will not open.

 Example:

 ```
-[accordion name="Accessible Accordion"]
+[accordion name="Accessible Accordion" id=""]
-    [section title="Example"] Section[/section]
+    [section title="Example" id=""] Section[/section]
-    [section title="Example"] Section[/section]
+    [section title="Example" id=""] Section[/section]
-    [section title="Example"] Section[/section]
+    [section title="Example" id=""] Section[/section]
 [/accordion]
 ```
-Note: the accordion name will not show up on the page.
-However, it is important to include a name, as it is used to generate the unique ID of the accordion.
-The name will also be read by screen-reader assistive technology.
-If you want a name (title) of an accordion, add text above the accordion shortcode

 Options include defaulting an accordion open.
 For example: